 8. Environmental Access Committee

 a.
-Shall monitor and provide Division members with information about changing government regulations regarding environmental modifications and trends in transportation engineering design which affect access to the built environment for persons who are blind and visually impaired
+Shall monitor and provide Division members with information about changing government regulations regarding environmental modifications and trends in transportation engineering design which affect access to the built environment for persons who are blind and visually impaired.

 b.
 Shall encourage discussion of access issues within the Division and, when appropriate, encourage the Division to develop or approve resolutions or position papers regarding access issues.